Login Register

 Syntax of a Lambda Function

-The syntax of a lambda function is simple and straightforward:
+The syntax of a lambda function is simple:

 lambda arguments: expression